Location4075 N College Road

 Animal Inventory and Production

-All females are artificially inseminated (AI) with semen.
+All females are artificially inseminated (AI).
 Selection is to improve yield of milk, fat and protein and to sustain physical conformation and reproductive performance.
 Heifers are inseminated at estrus after 12 months and reaching a height of 52 inches.
 Cows are inseminated after 80 days postpartum.
 Calves are born at all times of the year.

 Most animals receive a total mixed ration (TMR) based on their nutritional requirements for growth, production, and stage of lactation: